iamrasel/lunar-launcher/README.md

 </details>

 ## Screenshots
 As per version 14.
-Click on the image to enlarge it.
+Click on any image to enlarge it.
+To know more, explore and see for yourself.

 <div align='center'>
 	<img src='fastlane/metadata/android/en-US/images/phoneScreenshots/1.png' width=130>